 The development of the piece includes design retreats, devising labs, research travel to obtain original video imagery, sound samples, and interviews, our digital and physical lobbies.

 Anthropocene is an evocative piece of physical theatre that crafts layered visual storytelling into a non-linear mosaic of moments, with text sparsely incorporated through projections and recordings.
 Our creative process centers eco-dramaturgy, a critical framework for making and interrogating theatre focused on ecological issues and sustainable production practices.
 While the content and storytelling of Anthropocene are highly imaginative, of equal import is its commitment to sustainability.
 Costumes will be constructed from recycled/upcycled materials.
 Our lobbies will provide climate action resources based on cutting-edge sustainability science.

-To accomplish these groundbreaking approaches while pushing aesthetic boundaries, we have secured the talents of award-winning designers: Arnel Sancianco (scenic designer), Connie Furr (costume designer), Dan Jaquette (sound designer), William Kirkham (lighting designer), Jacob Pinholster (projection designer), and narrative specialist Steven Beschloss.
+To accomplish these groundbreaking approaches while pushing aesthetic boundaries, we have secured the talents of award-winning designers: Douglas Clark (scenic designer), Maci Hosler (costume designer), Dan Perelstein Jaquette (sound designer), Jacob Pinholster (projection designer), Ethan Steimel (lighting designer), Adam Sanders (props designer), and narrative consultant Steven Beschloss.